sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - They both use the AWS global network and its edge locations around the world
 - Both services integrate with AWS Shield for DDoS protection.
 - **CloudFront – Content Delivery Network**
-    - Improves performance for your cacheable content (such as images and videos)
+    - Improves performance for your *cacheable content (such as images and videos)*
     - Content is served at the edge

 - **Global Accelerator**
-    - No caching, proxying packets at the edge to applications running in one or more AWS Regions.
+    - **No caching**, proxying packets at the edge to applications running in one or more AWS Regions.
     - Improves performance for a wide range of applications over TCP or UDP
-    - Good for HTTP use cases that require static IP addresses
+    - Good for HTTP use cases that requires *static IP addresses*
-    - Good for HTTP use cases that required deterministic, fast regional failove
+    - Good for HTTP use cases that *requires deterministic, fast regional failover*

 ## AWS Outposts
-- Hybrid Cloud: businesses that keep an on-premises infrastructure alongside a cloud infrastructure
+- **Hybrid Cloud**: businesses that keep an **on-premises infrastructure** alongside a cloud infrastructure
-- Therefore, two ways of dealing with IT systems: • One for the AWS cloud (using the AWS console, CLI, and AWS APIs)
+- Therefore, two ways of dealing with IT systems:
+    - One for the AWS cloud (using the AWS console, CLI, and AWS APIs)
     - One for their on-premises infrastructure
 - AWS Outposts are “server racks” that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
 - AWS will setup and manage “Outposts Racks” within your on-premises infrastructure and you can start leveraging AWS services on-premises
 - You are responsible for the Outposts Rack physical security
     ![Alt text](image-22.png)

 ### Benefits